JelleZijlstra/typing-spec/spec/spec.rst

 Alternative Syntax
 ^^^^^^^^^^^^^^^^^^

-This PEP also proposes an alternative syntax that can be backported to older Python versions such as 3.5 and 2.7 that don't support the variable definition syntax introduced in :pep:`526`.
+This section provides an alternative syntax that can be backported to older Python versions such as 3.5 and 2.7 that don't support the variable definition syntax introduced in :pep:`526`.
 It resembles the traditional syntax for defining named tuples::